Sanja22B/bitcoin-educational-content/courses/soc104/en.md

 Instead of dividing political doctrines along a right/left axis, it would make more sense to look at things through the prism of freedom.
 We'd then have a freedom-power axis, so that classical liberal thought would finally find its place on the political chessboard.

-The right way of looking at things, then, would be that which pits the defenders of freedom against the defenders of the state, those who trust in the ability of individuals to organize themselves responsibly and those who want strong power to reassure them and control the lives of others.
+The right way to look at things, then, would be to contrast the defenders of freedom with the defenders of the State—those who trust in individuals’ ability to organize themselves responsibly, and those who want a strong authority to reassure them and to control the lives of others.

 David Nolan, founder of the Libertarian Party in 1971 and author of the now-famous Nolan Chart, understood this.
 An alumnus of the Massachusetts Institute of Technology (MIT), he has designed a chart that is likely to better represent the complexity of the political spectrum.